 Fire was the first hazard to be addressed by El Pueblo de Los Angeles which was founded in 1781.
 The hot, arid climate, especially during the summer and fall, dried out vegetation.
-Dry brush was prone to fires caused by lightning strikes and spontaneous combustion.
+Dry brush was prone to fires caused by lightning strikes.
 New sources of fire came with the advent of human habitation.
 By the early 1800s Los Angeles was an agricultural community with a small population.
 Buildings generally were constructed of adobe and tile.
-Individual properties experienced fires such as hay mounds igniting spontaneously, roofs being set afire by sparks from cooking stoves or fires due to carelessness.
-The primary fire hazard was storage of large quantities of hay.
 As the City grew and buildings were established in close proximity to each other, entire blocks could burn in a matter of hours due to the lack of adequate water storage and delivery systems.
 Given these potentially catastrophic hazards, it is not surprising that some of the earliest City building regulations addressed fire hazards.